Robert Anton Wilson: Economic thought

 Wilson favored a form of basic income guarantee; synthesizing several ideas under the acronym RICH.

 His ideas are set forth in the essay "The RICH Economy", found in The Illuminati Papers.

 In an article critical of capitalism, Wilson self-identified as a "libertarian socialist", saying that "I ask only one thing of skeptics: don't bring up Soviet Russia, please.
-That horrible example of State Capitalism has nothing to do with what I, and other libertarian socialists, would offer as an alternative to the present system."
-By the 1980s he was less enthusiastic about the socialist label, writing in Prometheus Rising that he "does not like" the spread of socialism.
-In his book Right Where You Are Sitting Now, he praises the georgist economist Silvio Gesell.
-In the essay Left and Right: A Non-Euclidean Perspective, Wilson speaks favorably of several "excluded middles" that "transcend the hackneyed debate between monopoly Capitalism and totalitarian Socialism"; he says his favorite is the mutualist anarchism of Benjamin Tucker and Pierre-Joseph Proudhon, but he also offers kind words for the ideas of Gesell, Henry George, C. H. Douglas, and Buckminster Fuller.
+That horrible example of State Capitalism has nothing to do with what I, and other libertarian socialists, would offer as an alternative to the present system".

+By the 1980s, he was less enthusiastic about the socialist label, writing in Prometheus Rising that he "does not like" the spread of socialism.

+In his book Right Where You Are Sitting Now, he praised the economist Silvio Gesell, writing "The only utopian economist I ever liked was Silvio Gesell.
+Of course, Gesell was a businessman, not an academic or an ideologue, so he had some common sense".

+In the essay Left and Right: A Non-Euclidean Perspective, Wilson speaks favorably of several "excluded middles" that "transcend the hackneyed debate between monopoly Capitalism and totalitarian Socialism"; he says his favorite is the mutualist anarchism of Benjamin Tucker and Pierre-Joseph Proudhon, but he also offers kind words for the ideas of Silvio Gesell, Henry George, C. H. Douglas, and Buckminster Fuller.

 Wilson also identified as an anarchist and described his belief system as "a blend of Tucker, Spooner, Fuller, Pound, Henry George, Rothbard, Douglas, Korzybski, Proudhon and Marx."

 Wilson spoke several times at conventions of the American Libertarian Party.

-He included Benjamin Tucker's Instead of a Book, Henry George's Progress and Poverty, and Gesell's The Natural Economic Order in a list of 20 book recommendations, "the bare minimum of what everybody really needs to chew and digest before they can converse intelligently about the 21st Century."
+He included Benjamin Tucker's Instead of a Book, Henry George's Progress and Poverty, and Silvio Gesell's The Natural Economic Order in a list of 20 book recommendations, "the bare minimum of what everybody really needs to chew and digest before they can converse intelligently about the 21st Century."